About Alison

 Childbirth education and perinatal care qualifications and training:

-• Birth & Postpartum Doula, Australian Doula College (completing pracs, due for certification April 2025)
+• Birth & Postpartum Doula, Australian Doula College (April 2025)

 Other relevant training: